 Alison now works as a Specific Learning Difficulties (SpLD) Specialist Tutor and Assessor in the Birmingham area.
 Her current roles include supporting clients with an SpLD attending school, Higher Education Institutions and in employment.
-She specialises in working with adults and is able to assess for dyslexia, dyspraxia (post 16), dysgraphia, dyscalculia and ADHD (post 16).
+She specialises in working with adults and is able to assess for dyslexia, dyspraxia (post 16), dysgraphia.
+For students in Higher Education, she can write a report about a person’s ADHD indicators for educational purposes (post 18).
 Alison is an expert in her field with the ability to offer assessments suitable for expert witness statements.
 She also provides study skills sessions and dyslexia awareness to groups.

 Membership of professional bodies

 |British Dyslexia Association (BDA)||AMBDA FE/HE||2011|

 |The British Psychological Society||Member, Register of Qualifications in Test Use||2011|